infiniticg/Infiniti-KMT/README.md

 The evidence of our team's Agile process is documented within GitHub and includes [screen shots of Jira](<https://github.com/infiniticg/Infiniti-KMT/blob/master/Documentation/Infiniti_KMT_Agile_Process.pdf>) as well as other more traditional documentation.

 ### Requirement k)
-Created a prototype that works on multiple devices, and presents a responsive design;??????????
+Created a prototype that works on multiple devices, and presents a responsive design; we tested our prototype on tablets.

 ### Requirement l )
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.);  By using the Infiniti team’s extensive experience with open-source tools, and in alignment with the Digital Services Playbook goal was to "default to open (play 13)", we were able to integrate many open-source tools into our prototype, including: